 *Not admitted to practice law.

-For more than 30 years, David Bates has been handling cases with complex issues and large stakes, attracting both U.S. and foreign clients, such as business owners, investors and other stakeholders with significant investments in Texas and elsewhere.
+For more than 30 years, David Bates has been handling cases in the energy and environmental law arena with complex issues and large stakes, attracting both U.S. and foreign clients, such as business owners, investors and other stakeholders with significant investments in Texas and elsewhere.
 Disputes are often centered around oil and gas mineral leases, including royalty disputes, joint operating agreements, and purchase and sale agreements, often involving unconventional shale properties.
-His legal representation includes contract interpretation, assistance with regulatory and environmental issues related to hydraulic fracturing, and assistance with legal issues surrounding traditional drilling and injection wells.
+His legal representation includes contract interpretation, assistance with environmental regulatory compliance related to hydraulic fracturing, and assistance with legal issues surrounding traditional drilling and injection wells.
 David is uniquely skilled at assisting clients with Superfund (CERCLA) litigation, site remediation and cost allocation, as well as assessing environmental risks in connection with real estate and M&A transactions.
 Not limited to courtroom debates, David also has extensive experience with arbitration and other alternative dispute resolution mechanisms, having successfully completed a number of large arbitrations over the last five years.

 David takes a unique approach to large energy and environmental cases.
 He analyzes the business and legal risks as well as the cost of protracted litigation – determining whether avoiding litigation altogether or getting out quickly may be the best strategic option for his client.
 When that is not possible or advisable, David works hard to learn every aspect and nuance of the issues in a case, making smart, tactical moves in the most efficient way, based on his deep understanding of the industry and the science.
 David adds value to a case from hour one.

-Understanding that the energy boom in Texas invites greater regulatory scrutiny of the environmental impact from drilling and development, including air emissions, water use, re-use and disposal, and impact to soil, David and his Gardere colleagues have a strategic vision for how best to help clients through the issues in order to help preserve access to resources, in a sustainable, responsible manner.
+Understanding that the energy boom in Texas invites greater regulatory scrutiny of the environmental impact from drilling and development, including air emissions, water use, re-use and disposal, and impact to soil, and a greater likelihood for environmental litigation, David and his Gardere colleagues have a strategic vision for how best to help clients through the issues in order to help preserve access to resources, in a sustainable, responsible manner.

 Prior to joining Gardere, David spent over 16 years in the Exxon (now Exxon Mobil) Law Department, including six years in the world headquarters.
 This in-house experience provided him a world-class education in the energy business and a global perspective with exposure to numerous cutting-edge legal issues.